soklet/soklet/README.md

   .socketPendingConnectionLimit(0)
   // Handle server logging statements
   .logHandler(new LogHandler() { ... })
-  // Vend an ExecutorService that is used to run our event loops .eventLoopExecutorServiceSupplier(() -> Executors.newFixedThreadPool(Runtime.getRuntime().availableProcessors()))
+  // Vend an ExecutorService that is used to run our Soklet event loops .eventLoopExecutorServiceSupplier(() -> Executors.newFixedThreadPool(Runtime.getRuntime().availableProcessors()))
   // Vend an ExecutorService that is used to service HTTP requests.
   // For Loom/Virtual Threads - it makes sense to have 1 virtual thread per request.